 Transactional Data

-Transactional data is data that is treated as a singular unit for the purpose of satisfying a request.
-These are collected from the database as query results and stored in a cache.
-For instance, given the table from the database, the customer asks for all the products cheaper than $5, the resulting output stored in cache is transactional data.
+Transactional data is treated as a singular unit to fulfill a request.
+This type of data, retrieved from the database, is stored in the cache for quick access.
+For instance, given the table from the database, the customer asks for all the products cheaper than $5, and the resulting output stored in the cache is transactional data.

 Figure 2: Products table in the database